solid/process/code-of-conduct.md

 **Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

-**Consequence**: A private, written warning from the Code of Conduct Committee, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
+**Consequence**: A private, written warning from the Ombuds, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.

 ### 2. Warning